Selective Mutism (SM) is an anxiety disorder in which a child who is talkative at home is unable to speak in other social settings, such as school.

 - Lead to isolation and withdrawal from social gatherings

-The Brave Bunch camp, the only SM program in the Southeast region of the United States, simulates a classroom environment and provides guided opportunities for children with SM to:
+The Brave Bunch Summer Treatment Program, the only SM program in the Southeast region of the United States, is a week-long intensive group program for children ages 4-10 who have been diagnosed with selective mutism or who have difficulty speaking in social situations at school, in public, with unfamiliar people, and/or other contexts.
+The camp simulates a classroom environment and provides guided opportunities for children with SM to:

 - Interact with a number of new children and adults